 London’s cherry blossoms are not only a well-needed sign that winter may not actually last forever, but also an aesthetically pleasing addition to London’s already pretty darn picturesque cityscape.
-Across the capital city, flowers are just beginning to bloom – and here at Secret London, we like to be prepared in advance.
+Across the capital city, flowers are just about beginning to bloom.
+And although sakura season doesn’t usually come into full bloom until the end of March, or perhaps even the start of April; here at Secret London, we like to be prepared.
 So, without further ado: here’s our ultimate guide to the most ‘grammable cherry blossom spots in London.

 Table Of Contents